What’s the best beginner ukulele? In this guide, I’m going to look at great entry-level ukes that mostly fall within the $50 to $100 price range.

 Best Beginner Ukuleles With A Solid Top: Aklot AK Series

 Aklot makes the most affordable, highest-quality solid top ukuleles I could find.

 Their standard mahogany-top ukulele is available in a soprano, concert, and tenor size and includes a gig bag, tuner, and other accessories.

 Why does a solid top matter?
 As a general rule, ukuleles with solid tops have a more warm, rich voice compared to similar ukes with a laminated top.

-The Aklot ukes are quite a bit more affordable than most other solid top ukes, so I felt like I was rolling the dice when I ordered my AKT26 tenor (review coming soon).
+The Aklot ukes are quite a bit more affordable than most other solid top ukes.
+I felt like I was rolling the dice when I ordered my AKT26 tenor (full review coming soon).

 Cordoba 15CM and Luna Tattoo